swiftlang/swift/docs/StringManifesto.md

 It's worth noting that ergonomics and correctness are mutually-reinforcing.
 An API that is easy to use—but incorrectly—cannot be considered an ergonomic success.
 Conversely, an API that's simply hard to use is also hard to use correctly.
-Acheiving optimal performance without compromising ergonomics or correctness is a greater challenge.
+Achieving optimal performance without compromising ergonomics or correctness is a greater challenge.

 Consistency with the Swift language and idioms is also important for ergonomics.
-There are several places both in the standard library and in the foundation additions to `String` where patterns and practices found elsewhere could be applied to improve usability and familiarity.
+There are several places both in the standard library and in the Foundation additions to `String` where patterns and practices found elsewhere could be applied to improve usability and familiarity.

 ### API Surface Area